-NBI Professional Development and Pre-Candidacy for National Board Certification (3 non-degree)
+NBI Professional Development and Pre-Candidacy for National Board Certification (3 non-degree sem. hrs.)

 Designed for individuals who are currently teaching in a classroom setting.
-Teachers are introduced to the mission, goals, and processes of the National Board for Professional Teaching Standards.
-At the same time they explore and determine their levels of interest in seeking National Board Certification.
-While the course encourages teachers to seek National Board Certification, it also serves as an opportunity for teachers to critically consider strategies to improve their teaching and to impact student learning.
-Teachers investigate and demonstrate "best teaching practices" across their specific curricula and grade level (K-12) through use of professional journals and reference materials, production of a professional reading report, designing and executing a content improvement plan, videotaping a lesson, implementing new differentiated instructional strategies, and creating an essay about the videotaped lesson with learning strategy implementation using descriptive, analytical and reflective writing.
+Introduces teachers to the mission, goals, and processes of the National Board for Professional Teaching Standards.
+They explore and determine levels of interest in seeking National Board Certification.
+While the course encourages them to seek National Board Certification, it also serves as an opportunity to consider strategies to improve their teaching and to impact student learning.
+They investigate and demonstrate "best teaching practices" across their specific curricula and grade level (K-12) through use of professional journals and reference materials, production of a professional reading report, designing and executing a content improvement plan, a lesson, videotaping implementing differentiated instructional strategies, and creating an essay about the videotaped lesson with learning strategy implementation using descriptive, analytical and reflective writing.
 Pass/fail grading.
-Offered each fall and spring.
+Offered each semester and Summer Session.

-NB2 Personalized Professional Growth and National Board Certification (1-3 non-degree)
+NB2 Personalized Professional Growth and National Board Certification (1-3 non-degree sem. hrs.)

-Teachers engage in a guided study centered on a personal professional development program guided by the mission, goals, and processes of the National Board for Professional Teaching Standards.
-Teachers investigate "best teaching practices" through the major topics of portfolio requirements and assessment center exercises.
-Additional discussion includes video taping, writing styles, collecting student work samples needed to pursue National Board Certification.
+Teachers engage in a guided study centered on a personal professional development program working from an overview of the candidate process and guided by the mission, goals, and processes of the National Board for Professional Teaching Standards.
+They investigate "best teaching practices" across the curricula and grade levels, K-12.
+Covers portfolio requirements and assessment center exercises, including video taping your class for NBPTS review, descriptive, analytical and reflective writing styles, NBPTS Assessment Center exercises, and collected student work samples.
+Skills such as questioning, differentiated instructional strategies, and portfolio maintenance are developed and revised.
 Pass/fail grading.
-Offered each fall.
+Offered each semester.

-NB3 National Board Standards in Your Classroom (I non-degree)
+NB3 National Board Standards in Your Classroom (1 non-degree sem. hr.)

 Designed for individuals who are currently teaching in a classroom setting.
-Teachers are introduced to the mission, goals, and processes of the National Board for Professional Teaching Standards.
-At the same time they explore and determine their levels of interest in seeking National Board Certification.
-While the course encourages teachers to seek National Board Certification, it also serves as an opportunity for teachers to critically consider strategies to improve their teaching and to impact student learning.
-Teachers investigate and demonstrate "best teaching practices" across their specific curricula and grade level (K-12) through the use of professional journals and reference materials, production of a professional reading report, designing and executing a content improvement plan, videotaping a lesson, implementing new differentiated instructional strategies, and creating an essay about the videotaped lesson with learning strategy implementation using descriptive, analytical and reflective writing.
+Introduces teachers to the mission, goals, and processes of the National Board for Professional Teaching Standards.
+They explore and determine their levels of interest in seeking National Board Certification.
+While the course encourages teachers to seek National Board Certification, it serves as an opportunity for teachers to consider strategies to improve their teaching and to impact student learning.
+They investigate and demonstrate "best teaching practices" across their specific curricula and grade level (K-12) through use of professional journals and reference materials, production of a professional reading report, designing and executing a content improvement plan, videotaping a lesson, implementing differentiated instructional strategies, and creating an essay about the video-taped lesson with learning strategy implementation using descriptive, analytical and reflective writing.
 Pass/fail grading.
-Offered by contract to school divisions.
+Offered each semester and Summer Session.

-NB4 Take One Candidate Support Workshop (2 non-degree)
+NB4 Take One Candidate Support Workshop (2 non-degree sem. hrs.)

 Designed to fine-tune the skills developed during the PDS-NB1 course.
-Topics will focus on the Core Propositions, video-taping, effective instructional practices and writing an entry.
+Topics include the Core Propositions, videotaping, effective instructional practices and writing an entry.
 Included in class discussions is appropriate alignment to national curriculum standards as well as NBPTS standards applicable to the Take One!
 Entry.
 Teachers complete the Take One!
 Entry.
 Pass/fail grading.
-Offered fall and spring semesters.
+Offered each semester.

-PDS NB5 Professional Development for National Board Certification -Completing the Journey (1)
+PDS NB5 Professional Development for National Board Certification -Completing the Journey (I nondegree sem. hr.)

-Teachers focus on the final details of the portfolio entry as well as become familiar with the assessment center exercises.
-This course focuses on peer review and collegiate collaboration as the portfolio is prepared for finalization.
-Teachers investigate content specific to their certification and the alignment to national standards.
-This course serves as an opportunity for teachers to critically consider strategies to improve their teaching and to impact student learning.
+Teachers focus on the final details of the portfolio entry and become familiar with the assessment center exercises.
+Focuses on peer review and collegiate collaboration as the portfolio is prepared for finalization.
+They investigate content-specific to their certification and the alignment to national standards.
+Serves as an opportunity for teachers to critically consider strategies to improve their teaching and to impact student learning.
 Pass/fail grading.
 Prerequisite: PDS NB2.
 Offered each spring.

-PDS NB6 National Board Renewal Workshop (1)
+PDS NB6 National Board Renewal Workshop (I non-degree sem. hr.)